SIBarcodeNetwork/ReadtheDocsMaster/Docs/fims_spreadsheet_pop.rst

 Column Definitions
 ------------------

-Column definitions are also found within the "Sample_Fields" tab of the template FIMS spreadsheet.
+Column definitions are also found within the Fields tabs of the GEOME FIMS spreadsheet.

 materialSampleID
   The collector's specimen number.
 This number must be unique among the IDs within the expedition.
 Use the field number or voucherCatalogNumber, if no field number exists.